wesnick/api-platform-workflow-extension/README.md

 This bundle tries to allow relative easy integration between the API Platform and Symfony's Workflow component

+The goal is:
-The goal is to automatically expose workflow information as part of the resource payload.
+ - automatically expose workflow information as part of the resource payload.
+  - contains available transitions
+  - contains unavailable transitions with ConstraintViolation messages
+ - automatically expose endpoints to execute transitions.
+   - workflows should try to do all mutations and persistence using listeners

 - Workflows that support API Platform resources can be toggled to include workflow data and operations
   - Workflow transition information is added to the resource representation as an array of [potentialAction](https://schema.org/docs/actions.html)